universalbit-dev/HArmadillium/nginx/readme.md

 ---

 ### **Conclusion**
 By configuring Nginx as a webserver resource with a virtual IP, HArmadillium ensures high availability and fault tolerance for web applications.
-This setup guarantees uninterrupted service, even in the event of node failures, making it an essential component of the HArmadillium HA cluster.
+This setup guarantees uninterrupted service, even in the event of node failure.

 For additional details, consult the main repository documentation or the [Pacemaker](https://clusterlabs.org/pacemaker/doc/) and [Nginx](https://nginx.org/en/docs/) official guides.